RohanTrix/Competitive-Practice/README.md

 32. Populating Next Right Pointers in Each Node II
 33. Spiral Matrix II
 34. Pairs of Songs With Total Durations Divisible by 60
-35. Binary Search Tree Iterator
+35. Binary Search Tree Iterator (Tree)
 36. Valid Mountain Array
 37. Remove Duplicates from Sorted Array II
 38. Count the Number of Consistent Strings